 Program participants have the opportunity to participate in a professional network with global reach.
 All three seminars include social events to reestablish existing contacts and to build rapport among new colleagues, guest speakers, faculty, and alumni.

-by Pamela Ellsworth, Chair, Global Fashion Management
+Additional Global Fashion Management Seminars

 For general admissions questions, please contact the School of Graduate Studies.